carlosedp/riscv-bringup/build-podman-env.md

 Here is a quick guide on how to use and build [podman](https://podman.io/) for Risc-V architecture.

-To install, download the tarball with all the requirements and run the `install.sh` script to quickly have it ready.
+To install the prebuilt pack, download the [tarball here](https://drive.google.com/file/d/1rUoCbtMCkQjVtwz0S4uq-WGZjikB1gSA/view?usp=sharing) with all the requirements and run the `install.sh` script to quickly have it ready.

 Use this pack in the [Qemu Risc-V virtual machine](Qemu-VM.md).